-- Are current Fellows of another medical or surgical College recognized by the Australian Medical Council or the New Zealand Medical Council or international equivalent; or are doctors with significant experience* in the field of Aesthetic Medicine who have been invited by the ACAM Board to apply for Fellowship; and
+ACAM awards equivalence fellowship to current Fellows of another medical or surgical College recognized by the Australian Medical Council or the New Zealand Medical Council or international equivalent in the area of cosmetic/aesthetic medicine; or are doctors with significant experience in the field of Aesthetic Medicine who the ACAM Board has invited to apply for Fellowship*;

 As a Fellow of the Australasian College of Aesthetic Medicine you also agree to: